ac000/sprotly/README.md

     5 - proxy pipe read end
     6 - proxy pipe write end

-however on modern 64bit systems with plenty of RAM this should really be an issue, hence at startup sprotly will attempt to increase RLIMIT\_NOFILE to *65536*.
+however on modern 64bit systems with plenty of RAM this shouldn't really be an issue, hence at startup sprotly will attempt to increase RLIMIT\_NOFILE to *65536*.
 This limit is per-process and should allow for 10,000+ connections per worker.